axone-protocol/docs/docs/whitepaper/roles.md

 ***Purpose***

-Delegators primarily delegate their $AXON tokens and voting power to Validators to accumulate rewards.
+Delegators primarily delegate their $AXONE tokens and voting power to Validators to accumulate rewards.

 ***Responsibilities***